-The original is still available along with signed prints of “Purring Points, Cartoon” are made in archival inks on various media.
+The original is still available along with signed prints of “Exhibit at the Feline Museum, Cartoon” are made in archival inks on various media.

 ABOUT THE ART